TheresaLui/SelfHelpContent_v2/articles/microsoft.cosmosdb/cosmosdb-throughput-autopilot.md

 **Is there a CLI / SDK support for creating containers / database with autopilot mode?**
 <br>In the public preview currently the only supported way to create autopilot containers is via portal.
 SDK and CLI support will be added soon.

-**Can autopilot be enabled on an existing container / database?**
-<br>Currently this functionality is only available for new containers / databases.

 **Portal only shows 4 max throughput values, how can I specify a different max throughput value?**
 <br>In the public preview max throughput can be selected from a predefined list of values.
 In future we will allow letting user specify any arbitrary max throughput value and the autopilot feature will ensure that the container can scale between 0.1max to max.